MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 ![Image of the full page home experience.](../media/connections/vc-full.png)

-**Dashboard:** The Dashboard](../../connections/viva-connections-overview.md#viva-connections-dashboard) is your employee’s digital toolset.
+**Dashboard:** The Dashboard is your employee’s digital toolset.
 It brings together the tools your employees need, enabling quick and easy access whether they are in the office or in the field.

-**Feed:** [The Feed](../../connections/viva-connections-overview.md#viva-connections-feed) delivers updates to the right people at the right time and is tightly integrated with Yammer, SharePoint news, and Stream to display a personalized feed, based on post-level targeting of the groups that employees belong to.
+**Feed:** The Feed delivers updates to the right people at the right time and is tightly integrated with Yammer, SharePoint news, and Stream to display a personalized feed, based on post-level targeting of the groups that employees belong to.

-**Resources:** [The Resources](../../connections/viva-connections-overview.md#viva-connections-feed) experience enables navigation across portals and destinations.
+**Resources:** The Resources experience enables navigation across portals and destinations.

  **Navigational elements:** Located in the top-right and top-left corners, navigational elements help viewers easily get to-and-from other landing pages and [other Viva experience](https://support.microsoft.com/topic/introducing-microsoft-viva-3c1012cb-6c85-4d49-bd7f-b18a6e7873e0).